How to Record Your Screen

 - To make sure the selected device is on and connected properly, speak as you would during recording.
 The audio meter (the bar to the right of the microphone button) should move as you speak.

 Record System Audio

-System audio is the sound from your computer such as mouse clicks, application alerts, audio playing from your speakers, etc.
+System audio is the sound from your computer such as application alerts, audio playing from your speakers, etc.

 To record system audio, click the System Audio button on the Video Recording toolbar.
 System audio recording is enabled when the button is green.

 You can also record live video of your webcam.
 Screen video is not recorded when the webcam option is enabled, but you can toggle between webcam and screen recording during a video to add a personal touch.
 Snagit works with your built-in or standard USB webcam.